 I still love baseball.
 I love having it on the radio in the house.
 I love going to games, though I hardly pay attention – I just bask in the sounds of the ballpark.
 But the glory of baseball is anybody can play.
 You don’t have to be six foot ten, run the 40 in 4.4, or be thin, or great, or young, or old – none of that stuff is required in baseball.
 My Mom used to pitch to me.
 You don’t have to be a boy and you don’t have to be a girl.
-Even a blackbird with a broken wing can take the field and catch a fly.
 It’s America’s finest game.
 But the next time someone tells you to keep your eye on the ball, don’t listen.
 And if you see Cindi Ortiz, let her know her HOLDSTER is between pitchers mound and home plate at Stude Park – I’m sure she’s missing it.
 She’s a lefty, and in baseball that’s an advantage.
 Trust me.

 April 19th 2017

 Happy bday you ole goat